zAhmedAly/mynetflix/README.md

 node index.js
 ```

-#### But if you close your ssh session here.
+#### But if you close your SSH session here.
 It's gonna kill this process.
-To prevent this we are going to need a package which is called `pm2`
+To prevent this, we are going to need a package called `pm2`

 ```
 npm i -g pm2